The Multi-Instrument (EVE-RHESSI) DEM for Solar Flares, and Implications for Non-Thermal Emission: Results for individual time intervals

+Thick-target spectra with such breaks (especially upwards) are not typically considered in flare modeling, and it is not clear what acceleration mechanism would result in such a spectrum.
+For example, it is possible that an upward break is due to an extra component of not necessarily thick-target electrons with a high temperature $T_{electron} > T_{ion}$ which would not be considered by a DEM calculation based mostly on ion line emission.
+Distinguishing such a component from the standard non-thermal component would require a much more sophisticated modeling effort that is beyond the scope of this work.
+Here we will stay with the use of the broken power law for the non-thermal spectra as this is the {\it simplest functional form that fits the data well for most of the flare time intervals.}

 Since the analysis depends on observed counts in the Fe line complex, it is possible for results to be affected by abundance variations.
-Although analysis of {\eve} flare spectra has suggested a nearly photospheric composition for most studied events \citep{warren2014}, analysis of other data has yielded different results \citep[e.g.,][]{dennis2015,doschek2017}, and the issue is not yet resolved.
-In Figure~\ref{fig:20110213_chi2}, the red lines show the $\chi^2_{{\rhessi}}$ curve and $E_c$ limits that result if we do the calculation using photospheric abundances, where the Fe abundance is approximately 4 times smaller than in the coronal case; the $E_c$ limits derived this way are somewhat higher.
-Although for this time interval the minimum $\chi^2_{{\rhessi}}$ value using coronal abundances is smaller---by $\sim$3---than that for photospheric abundances, this difference is not large enough to rule out the photospheric case solely based on $\chi^2$.
-In future work we will include elemental abundances as fit parameters which can vary during processing.
+Although analysis of {\eve} flare spectra has suggested a nearly photospheric composition for most studied events \citep{warren2014}, analysis of other data has yielded different results \citep[e.g.,][]{dennis2015,doschek2017}, and this long-standing issue is still far from resolved.
+In Figure~\ref{fig:20110213_chi2}, the red lines show the $\chi^2_{{\rhessi}}$ curve and $E_c$ limits that result if we do the calculation using photospheric abundances, where the Fe abundance is approximately 4 times smaller than in the coronal case; the $E_c$ limits derived this way are higher.